An interference-based method for the detection of strongly lensed gravitational waves

-{\textbf{Acknowledgements}} This work is supported in part by the National Key R\&D Program of China No. 2021YFC2203001, No. 2020YFC2201502 and No. 2021YFA0718304, and supported in part by the National Natural Science Foundation of China Grants No. 11821505, No.11991052 and No.12235019.
+{\textbf{Acknowledgements}} This work is supported in part by the National Key R\&D Program of China No.2021YFC2203001, No.2020YFC2201502 and No.2021YFA0718304, and supported in part by the National Natural Science Foundation of China Grants No.11821505, No.11991052 and No.12235019.

 {\textbf{Author contributions}} All authors provided ideas throughout the project and comments on the manuscript.
 XS contributed in calculating and writing the draft.
+BH contributed in proposing the idea and writing the draft.
 XC contributed in generating the microlensing fields.
-BH contributed in proposing the idea and writing the draft.
 RGC contributed in proposing the idea and writing the draft.

 {\textbf{Competing interests}} The authors have no competing interests.